BasantHussein/Finding-Donor/README.md

 ### The steps:

-1.Exploring the data
+1. Exploring the data
-2.Preprocessing the data
+2. Preprocessing the data
-3.Shuffle and split the data
+3. Shuffle and split the data
-4.Using different algorithms "AdaBoostClassifierLogisticRegression-SVC" 5.Model Evaluation
+4. Using different algorithms "AdaBoostClassifierLogisticRegression-SVC"
+5. Model Evaluation
-6.Choosing the Best Model
+6. Choosing the Best Model
-7.Model Tuning, using Gridsearch
+7. Model Tuning, using Gridsearch
-8.Extracting Feature Importance
+8. Extracting Feature Importance

 ### Install